AnwarJamal16/Disaster_Response_Pipelines/README.md

 # Disaster Response Pipeline Project

 > ### Overview:
-In a natural disaster situation people communicates on social media expressing their needs and asks for help.
-We want to keep tracks of those relevant conversation, identifying people who are in need by categorizing the message and text messages sent around that location at that time.
-For example, we would like to know if a message is related to the disaster or not, or if the message is about food shortage, water depletion, or a child being alone.
-The results may then be forwarded to disaster relief agencies so that help can be provided promptly.
+In a natural disaster situation people communicate through different means expresses their needs and asks for help.
+We want to keep track of those relevant messages, identifying people who are in need of categorizing the message.
+We are using disaster data from Figure Eight to build a model that classifies disaster messages.
+We will develop a web app where an emergency worker can input a new message and get classification results in several categories.
+The web app will also display visualizations of the data.

 > ### Requirements :